wviriya/Zero-to-Hero-with-ARM-and-IaC/README.md

 ## About this sample

-This sample is a guide for learning ARM, Terraform and Ansible.
+This sample is a guide for learning basic ARM Template.
 There are links in this document that can help better understand these services and tools.

 ## [What is Infrastructure as Code?](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-infrastructure-as-code)